Asian green bee-eater: Taxonomy and systematics

-The African green bee-eater (M. viridissimus, along with its subspecies M. v. viridissimus, M. v. cleopatra, and M. v. flavoviridis) and Arabian green bee-eater (M. cyanophrys, along with its subspecies M. c. cyanophrys and M. c. muscatensis) were formerly considered conspecific, but were split as distinct species by the IOC in 2021.
+The African green bee-eater (M. viridissimus, with three subspecies M. v. viridissimus, M. v. cleopatra, and M. v. flavoviridis) and Arabian green bee-eater (M. cyanophrys, with two subspecies M. c. cyanophrys and M. c. muscatensis) were formerly considered conspecific, but were split as distinct species by the IOC in 2021.

-A study of species within the genus Merops based on plumage characteristics found that most of the subspecies of M. o. orientalis grouping together with the most similar species being Merops leschenaulti and subspecies M. o. ferrugeiceps appeared closer to that group.

 Description

-Like other bee-eaters, this species is a richly coloured, slender bird.
-It is about 9 in long with about 2 in made up by the elongated central tail-feathers.
-The sexes are not visually distinguishable.
-The entire plumage is bright green and tinged with blue especially on the chin and throat.
-The crown and upper back are tinged with golden rufous.
+Like other bee-eaters, this species is a slender, richly coloured bird.
+It is 16–18 cm long excluding the elongated central tail-feathers, which are an additional 7 cm long.
+The entire plumage is bright green, tinged with blue especially on the chin and throat, while the crown and upper back are tinged with golden rufous.
 The flight feathers are rufous washed with green and tipped with blackish.
-A fine black line runs in front of and behind the eye.
-The iris is crimson and the bill is black while the legs are dark grey.
-The feet are weak with the three toes joined at the base.
-Southeast Asian birds have rufous crown and face, and green underparts, whereas Arabian beludschicus has a green crown, blue face and bluish underparts.
-The wings are green and the beak is black.
-The elongated tail feathers are absent in juveniles.
-Sexes are alike.
+A fine black eyestripe line runs in front of and behind the eye, and there is also a slender black crescent at the top of the breast below the throat.
+The iris is crimson and the bill is black, and the legs are dark grey.
+The feet are weak, with the three toes joined at the base.
+Southeast Asian birds have rufous crown and face, and green underparts, whereas the western subspecies M. o. beludschicus has a greener crown, bluer face and bluish underparts.
+In flight, the wings are bronzed coppery-green above, and coppery-orange below.
+The juveniles are paler and duller overall, lack the elongated tail feathers and black throat crescent, and have a yellow-tinged (not blue-toned) throat.
+The sexes are alike.